addiscent/vagrant-ruby-rails/README.md

     - $ vagrant ssh

-This will open an _ssh_ terminal shell on the guest vbox.
+This will open an _ssh_ terminal shell on the guest-vbox.
 After a few seconds, you see an _Ubuntu_ shell welcome screen, and a command prompt which reads :

   vagrant@vagrant-ubuntu-trusty-64:~$